TECH7Fox/sip-hass-card/README.md

 ![image](https://user-images.githubusercontent.com/32220029/158247719-0c568186-bee5-4490-9678-58f5d3860c51.png)

 ## Roadmap
-This is very much still work in progress, and these are the things i want to add in the near future.
+This is still work in progress, and these are the things i want to add in the near future.
+ * Improve styling (hard because custom cards can't use all ha elements)
  * Include default ringtones
  * Fix video on android companion app
  * Translations